The scene

 shot is a close up of Ray as he is being pulled along by Charlie, he bends down for a moment as he sees the

-aeroplanes, he displays a worried expression as he
+displays a worried expression as he

 exclaims “Oh, oh”, stating that there is an airplane out there.
 The camera then